-We are eligible to request up to \$0.5 million in future grant payments from the National Institute of Neurological Disorders and Stroke, provided we incur eligible research and development costs for CK-2017357 directed to the potential treatment for myasthenia gravis for three years from the grant date.
+We are eligible to request up to \$0.5 million in future grant payments from the National Institute of Neurological Disorders and Stroke, provided we incur eligible research and development costs for tirasemtiv directed to the potential treatment for myasthenia gravis for three years from the grant date.

-Sources and Uses of Cash
+Other Sources and Uses of Cash

-Our cash, cash equivalents and investments, excluding restricted cash, totaled \$43.1 million at March 31, 2012, down from \$49.0 million at December 31, 2011.
-The decrease of \$5.9 million was primarily due to the use of cash to fund operations, partially offset by net proceeds from stock issuances through MLV.
+Our cash, cash equivalents and investments totaled \$81.2 million at September 30, 2012, up from \$49.0 million at December 31, 2011.
+The increase of \$32.2 million was primarily due to net proceeds from the June 2012 Public Offerings and stock issuances through MLV, partially offset by cash used to fund operations.

-Net cash used in operating activities was \$8.7 million in the first quarter of 2012 and primarily resulted from the net loss of \$9.9 million.
-Net cash used in operating activities in the first quarter of 2011 was \$12.9 million and primarily resulted from the net loss of \$11.7 million.
+Net cash used in operating activities was \$26.3 million in the first nine months of 2012 and primarily resulted from the net loss of \$28.9 million.
+Net cash used in operating activities in the first nine months of 2011 was \$34.7 million and primarily resulted from the net loss of \$36.0 million.

-Net cash provided by investing activities was \$5.1 million in the first quarter of 2012 and primarily consisted of proceeds from the maturity of investments, net of cash used to purchase investments, of \$4.9 million.
-Net cash provided by investing activities in the first quarter of 2011 was \$11.1 million and primarily consisted of proceeds from the maturity of investments, net of cash used to purchase investments, of \$10.9 million.
+Net cash used in investing activities was \$35.4 million in the first nine months of 2012 and primarily consisted of cash used to purchase investments, net of proceeds from the maturity of investments, of \$35.6 million.
+Net cash provided by investing activities in the first nine months of 2011 was \$16.5 million and primarily consisted of proceeds from the maturity of investments, net of cash used to purchase investments, of \$16.4 million.

-Net cash provided by financing activities was \$2.7 million in the first quarter of 2012 and primarily consisted of net proceeds of \$2.8 million from our sale of 2,596,341 shares of common stock through MLV.
-Net cash used in financing activities in the first quarter of 2011 was \$0.3 million and primarily consisted of repayments of \$0.3 million of our equipment financing line debt.
-We repaid the remaining balance of the equipment financing line debt in the March 2012.
-There are no further funds available to us under this line.
+Net cash provided by financing activities was \$58.3 million in the first nine months of 2012 and primarily consisted of net proceeds of \$56.0 million from the sale of 55,921,054 shares of common stock and 23,026 shares of Series B Preferred Stock in the June 2012 Public Offerings and net proceeds of \$2.8 million from our sale of 2,596,341 shares of common stock through MLV.
+We repaid the remaining balance of our equipment financing line debt in the March 2012 and no further funds are available to us under this line.
+Net cash provided by financing activities in the first nine months of 2011 was \$19.2 million and primarily consisted of net proceeds of \$19.9 million from our issuance of common and preferred stock and warrants to Deerfield in April 2011.

 Shelf Registration Statement.
-In November 2011, we filed a shelf registration statement with the SEC, which was declared effective in December 2011.
-The shelf registration statement allows us to issue shares of our common stock from time to time for an aggregate initial offering price of up to \$100.0 million.
-As of May 4, 2012, \$100.0 million remains available to us under this shelf registration statement.
-The specific terms of offerings, if any, under the shelf registration statement will be established at the time of such offerings.
+In November 2011, we filed a shelf registration statement with the SEC, which was declared effective in December 2011 (the "December 2011 Shelf").
+The December 2011 Shelf allowed us to issue securities from time to time for an aggregate offering price of up to \$100.0 million.
+In June 2012, we filed a supplemental shelf registration statement with the SEC, which was declared effective in June 2012 (the "Supplemental Shelf").
+The Supplemental Shelf allows us to issue additional securities from time to time for an aggregate offering price of up to \$20.0 million, and for a total aggregate offering price under the December 2011 Shelf and the Supplemental Shelf of up to \$120.0 million.
+As of November 5, 2012, \$18.3 million remains available to us under these shelf registration statements.
+The specific terms of offerings, if any, under these shelf registration statements will be established at the time of such offerings.

-As of March 31, 2012, future minimum payments under our loan and lease obligations were as follows (in thousands):
+As of September 30, 2012, future minimum payments under our lease obligations were as follows (in thousands):

-Within One to Three to After One Year Three Years Five Years Five Years Total Operating leases (1) \$3,019 \$ 6,574 \$7,117 \$4,698 \$21,408
+One Year Th Three Years I Five Years Five Years Total TITC I CAIS Total Operating leases (1) \$3,031 \$7,238 \$2,849 \$19,889